saroarjahan/Django-appointment-and-booking-system/README.md

 Deployment in localhost windows pc:
 ####################################
 To run this project in localhost , we have to setup python, pip, virtualenv and django.
-Frist,  we have to make sure that we  have install pip and python in our pc.
+Frist,  we have to make sure that we  have installed pip and python in our pc.
+Then,

 1. Run Windows Powershell as Administrator

 We have to create a new directory to install virtualenv .
 Browse that directory via command and run. separate virtual server for each project is best, it will not affect other project library.